- Benztropine injectable solution is available as a generic drug and a brand-name drug. Brand name: Cogentin.

 Benztropine is typically used for long-term treatment.
 However, it may be used short-term in some cases.

-Benztropine comes with risks if you don’t take it as prescribed.
+Benztropine comes with risks if you don’t receive it as prescribed.

-If you stop taking the drug suddenly or don’t take it at all: Your condition may abruptly get worse if you stop receiving benztropine suddenly.
+If you stop receiving the drug suddenly or don’t receive it at all: Your condition may get worse abruptly if you stop receiving benztropine suddenly.
 If you don’t receive it at all, your condition won’t be well-controlled.

-If you take too much: You could have dangerous levels of the drug in your body.
+If you receive too much: You could have dangerous levels of the drug in your body.
 Symptoms of an overdose of this drug can include:

 - muscle weakness